 Executive Chef/Managing Partner

 Mark’s deep passion for the hospitality industry started at a bustling home filled with the love of two parents from different parts of the world, both vying to impress upon their son the importance of opening up their home to visitors both from around the neighborhood and the world.
 It was a lesson that shaped his hospitality philosophy moving foward.
-With Mark’s father Steve’s large, boisterous Sicilian clan, he learned to create mouth-wateringbracciulittini arrustuti (veal cutlets stuffed into succulent fresh fish preperation.
+With Mark’s father Steve’s large, boisterous Sicilian clan, he learned to create mouth-‐‑watering “bracciulittini arrustuti.”
 He learned from an early age that the world was full of wonderful things to eat and cook!

 After attending Chicago’s Loyola University with a mind to becoming a marketing executive, Mark realized his true love within the kitchen of Lettuce Entertain You’s Avanzare, the epicenter of chic Italian dining in the mid 1980’s.
 Here he delved into the world of rich sauces, complex plating and elegant presentation.
 One of the lessons learned working with one of the country’s most successful corporations was the importance of food cost and working within the margins.

-Taking the lessons from one of Chicago’s best kitchens with him, Mark embarked on a mission to learn the other side of the business, the so-called “front of the house” where Guests are wowed with kindness, or not, on a daily basis.
-He chose as the place for this experience the uber-hot Topo Gigio, in Chicago’s Old Town neighborhood.
+Taking the lessons from one of Chicago’s best kitchens with him, Mark embarked on a mission to learn the other side of the business, the so-‐‑called “front of the house” where Guests are wowed with kindness on a daily basis.
+He chose as the place for this experience the uber-‐‑hot Topo Gigio, in Chicago’s Old Town neighborhood.
 At its original location, Topo Gigio was one of the first trattorias in early 1990’s Chicago.
 As such, it catered to an eclectic mix of the city’s movers and shakers, from visiting and local celebrities to politicians, business moguls and the Ladies Who Lunch.
-Mark’s magnanimous personality was a perfect mix with the lusty Roman cuisine, helping to create a Fellini-esque astmosphere that has kept Topo Gigio among the City’s dining treasures.
+Mark’s magnanimous personality was a perfect mix with the lusty Roman cuisine, helping to create a Fellini-‐‑ esque astmosphere that he has successfully improved on at PROSECCO.

 In 1994, Mark and his family opened Traveling Fare, a catering company that focuses on upscale, social and corporate events for groups as small as 12 and as large as 1200.
-During the dozen years that Traveling Fare has been wowing its Clients, Mark has added new types of food to his repertoire, from French classics to sultry Carribean cuisine.
-Along the way, he has learned the basics of Kosher catering, the importance of working within a budget, regardless of its size and that at the end of the day, the Guest is always right.
+During the dozen years that Traveling Fare wowed its Clients, Mark added new types of food to his repertoire, from French classics to sultry Caribbean cuisine.
+Along the way, he learned the basics of kosher catering, the importance of working within a budget, regardless of its size and that at the end of the day, the Guest is always right.